-Ryan Goldberg is a journalist whose work has appeared in more than a dozen newspapers and magazines, including Texas Monthly, Deadspin, the New York Times, Deadspin, ProPublica, The Village Voice, Men’s Journal, Inside Jersey, and more.
+Ryan Goldberg is a journalist whose work has appeared in more than a dozen newspapers and magazines, including Texas Monthly, Deadspin, the New York Times, Village Voice, ProPublica, Men’s Journal, Inside Jersey, and more.
 He tends to write about people and places on the margins of society.

-Along the way, he worked for HBO’s “Real Sports with Bryant Gumbel.”
-His undercover investigation of the racetrack-to-slaughterhouse pipeline won the 2009 Sports Emmy for Outstanding Sports Journalism.
-Some of his TV and film credits include original research for the 2015 documentary “America’s Game and the Iran Hostage Crisis,” narrated by George Clooney; and associate producer on “Benji,” an ESPN Films’ 30 for 30 documentary that premiered at the 2012 Tribeca Film Festival.
+Along the way, he’s worked for HBO’s “Real Sports with Bryant Gumbel,” where his undercover investigation of the racetrack-to-slaughter pipeline won the 2009 Sports Emmy for Outstanding Sports Journalism.
+Other credits include writing for four Olympics broadcasts and the World Cup; original research for the 2015 documentary “America’s Game and the Iran Hostage Crisis”; and associate producer on “Benji,” an ESPN Films’ documentary that premiered at the 2012 Tribeca Film Festival.